simplysuvi/simplysuvi/README.md

 <h3>About Me</h3>
 <ul>
-<li>I'm a graduate student pursuing Data Science at Rochester Institute of Technology, NY.</li>
+<li>Data Science grad student at Rochester Institute of Technology, NY, who loves exploring how data shapes our world! 🌎</li>
-<li>Currently seeking challenging job opportunities in the data science, data analytics, machine learning, artificial intelligence domains.</li>
+<li>On the hunt for my next data-driven adventure in AI, machine learning, and analytics. 🔍</li>
 <li>Fascinated by data, how it interacts, and the behavior it represents.</li>
 <li>Over 2 years of work experience in the Software/Web Development and Marketing industry.</li>
-<li>Pursuing singing as a non-tech passion; Verified Spotify artist - Listen to my tracks <a href="https://open.spotify.com/artist/0Qc2FzRFU7IeFUEYDijkCU?si=ZiYn7Mg7QjGGFXMN6Zb4Zw" alt="simplysuvi" target="_blank">here</a>. 🎧</li>
+<li>When I'm not crunching data, I'm hitting high notes as a verified Spotify artist - Listen to my tracks <a href="https://open.spotify.com/artist/0Qc2FzRFU7IeFUEYDijkCU?si=ZiYn7Mg7QjGGFXMN6Zb4Zw" alt="simplysuvi" target="_blank">here</a>. 🎧</li>
 </ul>
 <hr>